Inflectra/rapise-documentation/docs/Libraries/iOSObject.md

 <a name="DoLongPress"></a>
 #### DoLongPress

 Performs long press in the middle of the control if offset is not specified.
+Requires Rapise 8.0+.

 ```javascript
 DoLongPress(x, y)